-Pregnancy sickness – or morning sickness – is thought to be a reaction to high levels of pregnancy hormones, in particular hCG (human chorionic gonadotropin).
-These hormones are at their highest during the first few weeks of pregnancy.
+Pregnancy sickness – or morning sickness – is thought to be a reaction to high levels of pregnancy hormones, in particular human chorionic gonadotropin (hCG).
+These hormones rise quickly during the first few weeks of pregnancy.

 Pregnancy sickness is often at its worst when you first wake up, which is why it is called morning sickness, but it can happen at any time of day.

 For most women, the first 12 weeks are the worst.
 After that you should slowly start to feel better.
 By around 16-20 weeks, you will probably find that the sickness has completely gone away.

 Not every pregnant woman will get morning sickness.
 Pregnancy symptoms vary a lot, so don’t worry if you don’t have one of them.